petersulyok/diskinfo/docs/source/intro.rst

 Use case 2: explore disks
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Disks can be explored with the creation of the :class:`~diskinfo.DiskInfo` class.
-During this process all disks will identified and their attributes will be stored::
+During this process all disks will be identified and their attributes will be stored::

     >>> from diskinfo import Disk, DiskInfo